Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Methodology

 \subsection{Selecting sub-models for evaluation}

-An as yet unexplored design choice is how to choose the $n$ candidate sub-models for evaluation.
-A naive approach would be to sample uniformly from the space of all feasible sub-models.
-However, we can show that this is sub-optimal.
-Let us assume $m_i$ is a module that is critical for good performance under evaluation with $U$.
-Since $n < N$, it means that some modules will never be "turned on" in the list of $n$ chosen sub-models.
-If $m_i$ happens to be one of these masked-out modules, the resulting estimate of $\hat{\beta_i} = 0$ would in turn result in $\mathbf{m}^{\mathrm{approx}}$ being a poor estimate for $\mathbf{m}^{\ast}$.
-We therefore need to make a more informed choice to ensure that our estimates of $\mathbf{\beta}$ are accurate and useful.
+An important design choice is selecting the $n$ candidate sub-models for evaluation.
+A naive approach such as uniform sampling would be suboptimal.
+Take $m_i$ as a module that is critical for good performance under evaluation with $U$.
+Since $n < N$, it means that some modules may never be "turned on" in the list of $n$ chosen sub-models.
+If $m_i$ happens to be one of these masked-out modules, the resulting estimate of $\hat{\beta_i} = 0$ would in turn result in $\bm{m}^{\mathrm{approx}}$ being a poor estimate for $\bm{m}^{\ast}$.
+Thus, a more informed selection is necessary for accurate and useful $\bm{\beta}$ estimates.

-Given a module $m_i$, we can set the likelihood of it being present in any of the $n$ sampled sub-models to be proportional to some measure $\rho_i$ which captures our prior belief that $m_i$ is a useful module.
-To define $\rho_i$, we can turn to metrics from the unstructured pruning literature.
-Specifically, we set $\rho_i$ to be a module-level analogue of any of the parameter-level unstructured pruning metrics like Wanda \citep{sun2023wanda} or output activation magnitude.
-As an illustrative example, consider that we have shallow network with 1 hidden layer (of dimension $d$) we wish to prune.
-If output activation magnitude is the metric for our prior, we would calculate the activation vector for the $d$ hidden dimensions -- $\hat{\mathbf{a}}$ -- averaged across multiple samples.
-The likelihood that the $i$th column of the matrix $W \in R^{d \times d}$ is left unpruned would be:

-$\sigma \text{ is the nonlinearity}$.
-Sampling sub-models according to $\mathbf{\rho}$ means we are more likely to explore models that already have a good performance $U$.
-The priors $\rho_i$ can be computed via forward passes through the original unmodified model $\mathbf{M}_{\theta}$ which allows us to respect memory constraints.
+\looseness=-1 Given a module $m_i$, we instead set the likelihood of it being present in any of the $n$ sampled sub-models proportional to a prior $\rho_i$ which reflects its usefulness.
+To define $\rho_i$, we can turn to metrics from the pruning literature.
+Specifically, we set $\rho_i$ to be a module-level analogue of any of the pruning metrics like Wanda \citep{sun2023wanda} or activation magnitude.
+For example, in one-hidden-layer network of dimension $d$, if activation magnitude is the prior, we compute the activation vector over multiple samples.
+The probability of retaining the $i$th column of $W \in R^{d \times d}$ is: $\rho_i \propto \hat{\bm{a}}_i = \frac{1}{B}\sum_b \big|\sigma\big(\big(W^T[i, :]\big)x_b\big) \big|$ where $\sigma \text{ is the nonlinearity}$.
+Sampling sub-models based on $\bm{\rho}$ biases selection toward high-performing models.
+Since $\rho_i$ can be computed via forward passes through the unmodified model $\bm{M}_{\theta}$, this approach remains memory-efficient.
+Appendix \ref{appendix:prior_impact} details the priors we explored.